AXE CORDWOOD CHALLENGE 2017

 I would like to see growth in interest around working axes.
 The way forward is to simply change the climate and reset the benchmarks and bar heights by example in order to push us all.
 The rest will take care of itself.
 That is already happening even with the small scale of the cordwood challenge this year.
 If someone doing the challenge can, in just one season, go from pretty bad to chopping better than people that are reviewing, selling and showing us how to use axes, then that provides a badly needed contrast.
-It’s my hope that if someone is going to sell, seriously review, design and teach axes in the near future, they will pretty much be expected to demonstrate a significant degree of competency.
-Not to name names, but that has just not been the average case.
+It’s my hope that if someone is going to sell, seriously review, design and teach about axes in the near future, they will pretty much be expected by people consuming their information and products, to demonstrate a certain degree of competency.
 Honestly, right now, many people don't know what that competency doesn't look like when they don't see it.
 Since I have only so much time and energy to dedicate to axes, and I have a lot of other competing interests, that may eventually force me out of the game as far as creating axe related content, That is fine with me.
 The goal is to move forward in recovering the use of the axe as a practical tool, and no individual person's success or ego matters in that light.
 The beginning of the end for weak internet axe content as a majority started this year with the cordwood challenge.
-Expect to see a lot more dirty axes in YouTube videos muhahaha!!!
+Expect to see a lot more dirty axes! muhahaha...

 When I posted this challenge reception was lukewarm in general.
-It was conspicuously ignored on Axe Junkies the largest axe community on the web (over 15,000 members strong at the time), in spite of being supported by the list's owner and all around great guy Craig Roost.
-It got a whopping 6 likes (2 of which were from my facebook friends and 2 other from people that were already following me on YouTube lol) and I think only one comment, by a CWC participant, who said something to the effect of, try the cordwood challenge and don't be the kind of cowboy who's never roped a steer.
-There is admittedly a strong challenge in the subtext of the cordwood challenge, and if a person wasn't into taking it on, I can see why it would be much easier to ignore than acknowledge.
+It was conspicuously ignored in some cases.
+There is admittedly a strong challenge in the subtext, and if a person wasn't into taking it on, I can see why it would be much easier to ignore than acknowledge it.
 If I didn’t want to do it, I’d probably ignore it too ha ha.
 "What?
 Who?
 Me?
 Maybe I heard something about that.
-It's proly stupid anyway."
+It's proly dumb anyway."
 Over the season, interest improved a little and this next season I think it will be much better received.
-I will also put it out there more that I did last year, and earlier.
-I actually didn't want it to be too large this year.
-Most people are followers and that is how it has always been I'm sure.
+I will also promote it more than I did last year.
+I actually didn't want it to be too large in 2017.
 Big respect to those few brave and willing pioneers that jumped in feet first and did it this year to get the ball rolling.
 You’re special people (real special haha ;).

 Speaking of feet, there was only one injury that I know of by someone that didn’t finish.
 He said he’s not going to stop using his axe though lol.
 So, just to show that the danger of injury is no joke, here is a photo he sent me.
 Please send me any injury photos.
-They are very helpful to sober people up to the seriousness of this undertaking, and hopefully they will help prevent any undertaking by any undertakers.
+They are very helpful to sober people up to the seriousness of this undertaking, and hopefully they will help prevent accidents and injuries.
 BTW, cuts are a big danger, but falling trees and branches are a much more serious risk to life and limb.
 Felling can be unpredictable.
 General information on felling with a saw and what it most dangerous can be very helpful.

 Timothy Sutton, Flatland Woodsman on YouTube.
 Timothy busted out over 2 cords pretty darn fast.
 It was something of a family project.
-Tim has an awesome family.
-Big respect to Tim and his Family for cutting the largest quantity of wood in the challenge!
+Big respect to Tim and his awesome Family for cutting the largest quantity of wood in the challenge!

 Todd Walker- Todd has a blog and YouTube channel called Survival Sherpa.
-Hes a great writer and provides good insight on self reliance skills and maybe more importantly philosophy.
+He is a skilled writer and provides good insight on self reliance skills, and maybe as importantly, philosophy and motivation.
 In short, he’s a gentleman and a scholar and of course an increasingly good hand with an axe!
-He put out some good videos through the process and built Dudley Cook’s chopping platform. https://youtu.be/IZvv1JtxuLE
+He put out some good videos through the process and built Dudley Cook’s chopping platform. https://youtu.be/IZvv1JtxuLE.

 Brian Larsen of Pennsylvania cut 1 cord.
-He put out a number of videos on the process, where he demonstrates good accuracy and overall efficiency, especially by the end where it's obvious that he's in a zone! https://youtu.be/DxzE1RVdy7w
+He put out a number of videos on the process, where he demonstrates good accuracy and overall efficiency, especially by the end where it's obvious that he's in the zone!
+Such a satisfying place to be.
+He knows what I mean. https://youtu.be/DxzE1RVdy7w

 Micah Larsen- sent the following email and photo: My name is Micah Larsen, I am 20 years old and live in Prince Edward Island, Canada.
 I used a Garant 2.25 lbs fiberglass axe to cut one cord of wood 20" long.
 I have used an axe for a couple of years but only to get the wood into lift-able pieces.
 What i learned from the Cordwood Challenge is how much wood it takes to get a cord of wood as it was the first time I had to measure out a cord of wood.
 I also learned how some types of wood that I did not work with until now react to the axe from limbing to splitting.
 I enjoyed the Cordwood Challenge thank you for putting it on.